zmwtf1/Panther-Admin/readme.md

 # Panther Admin

-This is currently working, and has bypassed the Prison Life updated.
+This is currently working, and has bypassed the Prison Life updates.

 **Official Release**